ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 }
 ```

-The plugin https://github.com/iptop/babel-plugin-proposal-pattern-matching provides a minimal grammar, high performance JavaScript pattern matching implementation of the TC39 pattern matching proposal described at repo https://github.com/tc39/proposal-pattern-matching.
+The plugin https://github.com/iptop/babel-plugin-proposal-pattern-matching provides a zero grammar modification, high performance JavaScript pattern matching implementation of the TC39 pattern matching proposal described at repo https://github.com/tc39/proposal-pattern-matching.
 This proposal is currently (2024) at stage 1.

 ## Installation and Setup of babel-plugin-proposal-pattern-matching